Australian-Parliamentary-Speech/.github/profile/README.md

 # Parsing

-Step one, in your preferred directory, clone this repo with HTTP or SSH:
+Step one, in your preferred directory, for example Hansard_Run/, clone this repo with HTTP or SSH:
 ```
 git clone https://github.com/Australian-Parliamentary-Speech/House_Scraper.git
 ```